-Many have confusion about nurse practitioners’ workplace.
+Many have confusion about nurse practitioners’ workplaces.
 Some believe that they are restricted to their facilities and they can visit their home to diagnose and treat a condition.

 In this article, we will discuss different types of nurse practitioners and their workplaces.
 Keep reading to know how to know different types of nurse practitioners and where do nurse practitioners work.

-Now that you now some of the basics about where do nurse practitioners work, it’s time to investigate a little more.
+Now that you know some of the basics about where do nurse practitioners work, it’s time to investigate a little more.

 Table of Contents